preludeinc/Solar/README.md

 A circuit is setup to emulate a simple solar power plant.
 The graphical user interface, written in C#, displays the voltage and currents of the various components.
-Raw data is sent and received from an Arduino's serial port running a Serial Transfer Protocol.
+Raw data is sent and received from an Arduino's serial port running the Serial Transfer Protocol.